yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 1. First, make sure the local Service Fabric environment is running.
 If not, set up the local cluster.

-2. From Visual Studio, compile the solution and publish ContosoEventsApp to the local Service Fabric cluster.
+2. From Visual Studio, compile the solution and publish ContosoEventsApp to the local Service Fabric cluster

 #### Exit criteria: